 Raúl López García was born in Mexico City 1961, where he completed studies as a graphic artist at the "Academia Bernal" and later engraving at the "Instituto Cultural Cabañas" in Guadalajara, Mexico.

-During his stay in Germany from 1990 – 2000 he attended the art school "Freie Kunstschule Stuttgart", he worked as an artist and designer and he took part in several international exhibitions.
+During his first stay in Germany from 1990 – 2000 he attended the art school "Freie Kunstschule Stuttgart", he worked as an artist and designer and he took part in several international exhibitions.

 His work has been exhibited in different international art festivals and biennials such as in „Art Festival Hakone“ in Japan, at the FORUM 2004 in Barcelona, at the Biennial „Japó l‘Art Actual“ in Casa Batlló in Barcelona, at the „Mittelmeer-Biennale Polylog“ in Cologne and at the "Second Bronx Latin American Art Biennial 2010“ in New York.